-Virginia Republicans kill bill giving Indian tribes role in reviewing development on ancestral lands
+Virginia Republicans kill bill giving Indian tribes a role in reviewing development on ancestral lands

 Former governor Ralph Northam (D) issued an executive order last fall, shortly before leaving office, that required state agencies to notify the state’s seven federally recognized tribes when considering projects that affect their traditional lands.
-Advocates for the indigenous tribes had hoped to codify the order to ensure that the practice would continue.
+Advocates for the Indigenous tribes had hoped to codify the order to ensure the practice would continue.

 Gov. Glenn Youngkin (R), who took office Jan.
 15, has not rescinded Northam’s order but has not signaled whether he intends to follow it.
 A spokeswoman for Youngkin did not immediately respond to a request for comment Wednesday evening.